kaedub/tunnel-matrix/README.md

 this all to work.
 My plan is to refactor this over time as the design choices I made and my variable
 naming are pretty cringeworthy.

 I had one major problem that I learned a lot from when making this.
+Time and space complexity was a

-1) First problem was that time and space complexity was a mysteriousconcept to me at the time of writing
+mysterious concept to me at the time of writing this.
+My initial strategy was building a matrix of RGB color
-this.
-My initial strategy was building a matrix of RGB color tuples then using Pygame to render squares of
+tuples then using Pygame to render squares of these colors.
+At each frame I would change each value in the
-these colors.
-At each frame I would change each value in the matrix and render again.
-I tried scaling
+matrix and render again.
+I tried scaling to a 256 x 256 square it did not like that.
+Went from 30 FPS to
-to a 256 x 256 square it did not like that.
-Went from 30 FPS to about 0.2 FPS.
+about 0.2 FPS.

 _Back to the drawing board..._